Nitroxone/soulbinder/README.md

 Once it is released and stable, we will definitely try to export it to Electron so that you can play it as a desktop app.

 Oh and, keep in mind we're lazy when it comes to responsive design.
 Soulbinder was made for large screens.
 The minimum required screen dimensions are 1680 * 1050 (16:10).
-For lower resolutions, either unzoom the game or switch to a bigger screen, lol.
+For lower resolutions, either unzoom the game or buy to a bigger screen, lol.